 Video Analysis with Pivot Interactives

-We’ve heard from many physics teachers who want better tools for video analysis.
+We’ve heard from many physics teachers who want better tools for students to analyze their own videos.
 The top features requested are:

 allow analysis on all platforms: iPad, Chromebook, Mac, and Windows